top of page

 1850-

 Allegan book p.
-32. Photo of students in front of school. p.
-32. County Little Red Schoolhouse built in 1850 in the village of Wayland.
-It was 16 ft X 20 ft.
+32. Photo of students in front of school..
+County Little Red Schoolhouse built in 1850 in the Village of Wayland.
+It was 16 ft x 20 ft.
 In 1879 Wayland became a grade school and a brick school was built.
 This building burned in 1896.
 Fortunately a new two-story brick school with a basement was built to replace it.
 It is steam heated, well lighted, ventilated and furnished.
 It goes to 12th grade and is now on the approved list of Normal Schools.
-History of Allegan p.
+History of Allegan County p.
 531

 Allegan